 A classic holiday recipe- eggnog!
-This dairy-free eggnog recipe is easy to make and is also refined sugar-free.
+This dairy-free eggnog recipe is easy to make and is also gluten-free and refined sugar-free.
 Naturally sweetened with maple syrup and honey and spiked with our favorite boozy mix.
-Perfect for your holiday gathering.
+Perfect for your next holiday gathering.

 Many Celiacs debate whether distilled alcohol is gluten-free if the base ingredient comes from wheat, barley or rye.
 Beyond Celiac says yes, it is safe to consume.
-You can read more about that here.
+You can read more about that on the Beyond Celiac website.
 BUT you know your body best.
 If in doubt, always safer to stick with a choice that doesn’t use cereal grains in the mash.

-Here’s the suggested brands for a totally gluten-free eggnog: ½ cup Captain Morgan’s Rum, ½ cup calvados (apple brandy) and 1 cup Queen Jennie (sorghum whiskey).
+Here are the suggested brands for totally gluten-free eggnog: ½ cup Captain Morgan’s Rum, ½ cup calvados (apple brandy), and 1 cup Queen Jennie (sorghum whiskey).
 It is this mix of liquors that give this eggnog recipe a unique and balanced taste.

 How to Make Dairy-Free Eggnog